mauricionr/O365-Node-Express-Ejs-Sample-App/README.md

 get the `tunneling socket could not be established, cause=connect ECONNREFUSED` or a similar one (e.g., `ECONNRESET`) error.

 <a name="get-site-lists">
-## Work with Office 365 SharePoint site lits
+## Work with Office 365 SharePoint site lists

 This involves a `HTTP GET` request against the SharePoint site `lists` resource (`https://{tenant}.sharepoint.com/_api/web/lists`).
 For an Office 365 developer site